ArnoldCodeAcademy/ArnoldCodeAcademy/README.md

 ### 👋 Hi, I’m Arnold Abraham, Full-Stack Freelancer & Founder@[ArnoldCodeAcademy](www.arnoldcode.com)

 - 🔎 I am a fullstack software engineer from Germany.
-- 🔭 Working on multiple frontend and backend project using Angular and Nodejs
+- 🔭 Working on multiple frontend and backend projects using Angular and Nodejs.
-- ✍🏻 Writing Tutorials and Technical Articles on Medium
+- ✍🏻 Writing Tutorials and Technical Articles on Medium.
+- ⌚ Lately becoming a Rust developer.
 <br>

 ## Connect with me